DINKs are lagging behind parents when it comes to retirement planning. Is this a worrying trend?

 She and a few individuals who spoke to CNA TODAY did not want their full names published because they do not want others to know the details of their personal financial plans and situation.

-She also expects that as a couple their income will continue to grow as they climb their corporate ladder, making them confident that they will be able to meet any future financial needs including having children, and getting ready for retirement.
+Ms Siti also expects that as a couple, their income will continue to grow as they climb the corporate ladder, making them confident that they will be able to meet any future financial needs including having children and getting ready for retirement.

 For Mr Yan and his wife, both 35, they said that they have a “pretty long” runway to prepare themselves for retirement.